cataseven/Summary-Card/README.md

         icon: mdi:lightning-bolt # The icon to show.
         color: red # The color of the icon.
       # Style for when the socket is off and drawing no power.
-      - condition: all_inactive # If all of the included entities are off.
+      - condition: if_all_off # If all of the included entities are off.
         text: Kitchen Wall Socket is Off
         secondary_text: Secure
         icon: mdi:lightning-bolt